thinksalot/book-notes/thinking_fast_and_slow.md

 ### Cognitive ease
 - At any point, multiple computations are going on in our brain.
 One such computation is determining cognitive ease.
-- Cognitive ease means things are going well-no threats, no major news, no need to redirect attention or mobilize effor.
+- Cognitive ease means things are going well-no threats, no major news, no need to redirect attention or mobilize effort.
 - Cognitive strain means there are problems and require increased mobilization of system 2
 - When are in state of cognitive ease, we are probably in good mood, like what we see, believe what we hear, trust our intuitions and feel that the current situation is comfortably similar.
 We are also relatively casual and superficial in our thinking.
 - A happy mood loosens the control of system 2